KhrystynaDmytryshyn/dmytryshyn-thesis-replication/README.md

 # dmytryshyn-thesis-replication
-This repository contains the replication code for the "Determinants of Peace Compliance in Personalist Authoritarian Regimes" research written by Khrystyna Dmytryshyn.
+This repository contains the replication code for the "Determinants of Peace Compliance in Personalist Authoritarian Regimes" research written by Khrystyna Dmytryshyn (Software: RStudio)